Chapter 4 Unbroken Stare

 "Don't make that face," Skylar said softly.

-The gesture should have been funny.
+It should have been funny.

 Her eyes sharpened with protective anger.

-“He should be miserable right now, not you.
-It’s his loss for throwing away his future luna.”
+"He should be miserable right now, not you.
+It's his loss for throwing away his future Luna."

-The words were meant to comfort me.
+The words were meant to comfort Irene.

-But Eugene’s betrayal was still too fresh, too raw.
 Every reminder of him felt like someone pressing against a bruise that refused to heal.

 Weak.